 Healthcare for Yiben is an ongoing project with special focus on the most vulnerable groups with highest mortality rates – pregnant and breastfeeding women and children under 5.

-The clinic staff and community have Mallam’s ongoing organisational commitment and support.
-S4LA continues to support access to additional facilities, programs and services – currently funding nurses’ accommodation and a monthly budget for maintenance and essentials not provided by the government.
+The clinic staff and community have Mallam’s ongoing commitment and support.
+S4LA continues to support maintenance and improvements and provides a monthly budget for essentials not provided by the government.